kibnakamoto/ECC/README.md

 Not For Professional use

-Note: Public Key Recovery doesn't always work
+Note: Public Key Recovery doesn't always work, further tests will be done